ckipp01/exists/README.md

 ## Using it

-To build it locally clone this repo and do a `make package`.
+To build it locally clone this repo and do a `scala-cli package . -o exists -f`.

 Use it for snapshots
 ```